-- P.P.M.D. group is organized with more than thirty (30) farmers - P.P.M.D., processor, and/or repacker who produce, process, or handle and grade a lot of items - P.P.M.D. who also produces conventional crop (especially in parallel production) - Processor, Repacker and Importer who frequently purchase ingredients. - An operator who was questioned about their operations in the past - Warehouse or Transportation operator who frequently receives and ships out the products - P.P.M.D.
+- P.P.M.D. who also produces conventional crop (especially in parallel production) - Processor, Repacker and Importer who frequently purchase ingredients. - An operator who was questioned about their operations in the past - Warehouse or Transportation operator who frequently receives and ships out the products - P.P.M.D.
 (Producer and Processor) who produce or process the products in which people hold a keen interest - Operation where non-compliances were found at previous inspection - Operation who received complaints - JONA evaluates the risk of the operators certified under JONA-IFOAM, COR and EU equivalent program based on the indicators listed as above and carries out analysis for the operator who has a high risk. - JONA conducts analysis for 3% of the total certified operators and 5% of operators certified under EU-equivalent program (selected by JONA).
 Farmers group over 30 members/ the production process controller mixes plural products at the shipment. - Producer/ processor/ packer who is grading various products. - Products and facilities of producers/ processors carrying out parallel production and processing. - Products and facilities of processors/ importers who buy raw materials frequently. - Products and facilities of warehouse men / transporters who use warehouses frequently. - Organic foods which draw public attention. - Certified products produced by 3% of certified operators of JONA (3% of the certified operators are selected by JONA) - §14-5-3 JONA sets the items and methods of analysis.
-The detected values shall be comprehensively evaluated based on the reference values specified in Article 11(3) of the Food Sanitation Act and relevant notifications, the applicant's use of substances falling under the detection items and contamination from the surroundings. - §14-5-4 The acceptable result of GM analysis is "not detected". - §14-5-5 The above-mentioned inspection items are regulated by the standard of Food Sanitation Committee, Food Sanitation Law, Pesticide Control Law, and Fertilizer Control Law. - §14-5-6 For selecting which agricultural chemicals are analyzed, it is better to take in consideration the data supplied by the Agricultural Center and/or the Extension Center in the producing district. - §14-5-7 Inspection items on each product are decided by the Standard Committee. - §14-5-8 Samples for analysis of pesticide residue should be taken by a competent person approved by JONA in principle.
+The detected values shall be comprehensively evaluated based on the reference values specified in Article 13(3) of the Food Sanitation Act and relevant notifications, the applicant's use of substances falling under the detection items and contamination from the surroundings. - §14-5-4 The acceptable result of GM analysis is "not detected". - §14-5-5 The above-mentioned inspection items are regulated by the standard of Food Sanitation Committee, Food Sanitation Law, Pesticide Control Law, and Fertilizer Control Law. - §14-5-6 For selecting which agricultural chemicals are analyzed, it is better to take in consideration the data supplied by the Agricultural Center and/or the Extension Center in the producing district. - §14-5-7 Inspection items on each product are decided by the Standard Committee. - §14-5-8 Samples for analysis of pesticide residue should be taken by a competent person approved by JONA in principle.